OlympusDAO/olympus-protocol-metrics-subgraph/docs/robinhood-mellow-integration.md

 Until deployment, this funded position is an explicit treasury coverage gap.

-The standalone evidence replay later hit `historical state ... is not available` on the public RPC: the original pinned observations succeeded when captured, but that endpoint prunes state rapidly.
-This is an archive-provider deployment gate, not a passing archival replay test.
-Etherscan proxy responses must not be assumed to honor historical block tags; the baseline uses the direct pinned RPC reads.
+The standalone evidence replay later hit `historical state ... is not available` on the public RPC, confirming that endpoint prunes state rapidly.
+An authenticated QuickNode archive replay subsequently passed the same zero-state calls and four implementation-bytecode assertions at block 65,044,796 (hash `0x6824fa9cb985151e753cdefb9318ae9d6abc5b3927dc86e8e6c85fad70910965`).
+Etherscan proxy responses must not be assumed to honor historical block tags.

 ### Funded-wallet verification (2026-09-17 UTC)